cosmos/governance/submitting.md

 The reason we use IPFS is that it is a decentralized means of storage, making it resistant to censorship or single points of failure.
 This increases the likelihood that the file will remain available in the future.

 ## Formatting the JSON file for the governance proposal
 Prior to sending the transaction that submits your proposal on-chain, you must create a JSON file.
 This file will contain the information that will be stored on-chain as the governance proposal.
 Begin by creating a new text (.txt) file to enter this information.
+Use [these best practices](bestpractices.md) as a guide for the contents of your proposal.
 When you're done, save the file as a .json file.
 See the examples that follow to help format your proposal.

 **Note:** Changes to the [`gov` module](/Governance.md) are different from the other kinds of parameter changes because `gov` has subkeys, [as discussed here](https://github.com/cosmos/cosmos-sdk/issues/5800).
 Only the `key` part of the JSON file is different for changes to `gov` parameters.
-Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

 For parameter-change proposals, there are seven (7) components:
 1. **Title** - the distinguishing name of the proposal, typically the way the that explorers list proposals